 What is a customer persona profile

-Customer Personas are semi-fictional generalized profiles for your customer segments, reflecting the customers' behavior patterns, goals, pain points and needs.
-You may think of a Customer Persona as of "an archetype", a composite image of the real people who buy, or are likely to buy your product, based on the knowledge of your customer base.
+Customer Personas are semi-fictional generalized profiles for your customer segments, reflecting the customers' behavior patterns, goals, pain points, and needs.
+You may think of a Customer Persona as of "an archetype", a composite image of the real people who buy, or are likely to buy your products or services, based on the knowledge of your customer base.

 Personas are not real people, however, they are based on the behaviors and motivations of your existing customers.
 A fully fleshed out Customer Persona covers everything, starting with demographic information up to career history, family status, hobbies and everyday routine, as if the persona were a real person.

 Sketching out Personas is valuable for documenting the target customers you intend to attract, and relating to them as to real humans.
 It is a powerful tool that provides your team with a shared understanding of your representative users or ideal customers, their pains and needs, by giving a "real face" to the user stories.

 Having a clear understanding of your Customer Persona(s) enables effective product development, marketing and sales, and improves your customer acquisition and retention.

 How to use a customer personal profile

 Start with defining the key Personas you would like to outline: use the insights gained at user interviews or analyze the existing customer segments.
 Here are a few practical methods that may help collect the data relevant for Personas development: